Osaka Castle: History

 In 1660, lightning ignited the gunpowder warehouse and the resulting explosion set the castle on fire.
 In 1665, lightning struck and burnt down the tenshu.

+Kajisuke Nakama was one of the hatamoto guards that protected Osaka Castle.
+On 15 May 1740, when he was 25-year-old, he stole 4,000 ryō of gold inside.
+However, the crime was soon discovered by the shogunate, so he was arrested and confessed.
+Although he was a samurai, he was dragged around the city and sentenced to crucifixion in September.
+Later, this incident became a legend and the contents changed, so it is said that he was a thief who wanted the gold that Toyotomi Hideyoshi had dropped in the Kinmeisui Well.

 In 1843, after decades of neglect, the castle got much-needed repairs when the bakufu collected money from the people of the region to rebuild several of the turrets.

 In 1868, Osaka Castle fell and was surrendered to anti-bakufu imperial loyalists.
-Much of the castle was burned in the civil conflicts surrounding the Meiji Restoration.
+A number of the castle buildings were burned in the civil conflicts surrounding the Meiji Restoration.
+The Honmaru Palace was lost during the Boshin War.
+In its place the Kishū Palace (紀州御殿 Kishū Goten) was moved here from Wakayama Castle to serve as an imperial state guest house, named later Tenrinkaku.

 Under the Meiji government, Osaka Castle became part of the Osaka Army Arsenal (Osaka Hohei Kosho) manufacturing guns, ammunition, and explosives for Japan's rapidly expanding Western-style military.

 In 1931, the ferroconcrete tenshu was built.

 During World War II, the arsenal became one of the largest military armories, employing 60,000 workers.
-American bombing raids targeting the arsenal damaged the reconstructed main castle tower and, on August 14, 1945, destroyed 90% of the arsenal and killed 382 people working there.
+American bombing raids targeting the arsenal damaged the reconstructed main keep and, on August 14, 1945, destroyed 90% of the arsenal and killed 382 people working there.

-In 1995, Osaka's government approved yet another restoration project, with the intent of restoring the main tower to its Edo-era splendor.
+In 1995, Osaka's government approved yet another restoration project, with the intent of restoring the main keep to its Edo-era splendor.
 In 1997, restoration was completed.
-The castle is a concrete reproduction (including elevators) of the original and the interior is intended as a modern, functioning museum.
+The keep is a concrete reproduction (including elevators) of the original and the interior is intended as a modern, functioning museum.

+Located in the Nishinomaru was the former residence of the jōdai, who were officials.
+The residence was the second largest after the Honmaru Palace.

+North of it were a number of warehouses.
+The site is now a park.
+Next to it is the Osaka State Guest House and the Hōshō-an chashitsu.